 Iqbal Wahhab was born in Bangladesh and came to Britain at the age of eight months.
 He was educated in London and is a graduate of the London School of Economics.
 After working as a journalist in the national press for three years, in 1991 he set up his own PR firm which specialised in food, drink and restaurants and then in 1994 he launched Tandoori Magazine.

-He sold out of the magazine to launch the multi award winning Cinnamon Club in 2001 – a restaurant aimed to change the way we view Indian dining.
+He sold out of the magazine to launch the multi award winning Cinnamon Club in 2001 – a restaurant and bar aimed to change the way we view Indian dining.
 In 2003 he co-authored The Cinnamon Club Cookbook and in 2005 opened Roast.

 - Honorary Doctorate in Business Administration, University of East London